North Adams Country Club

-North Adams Country Club is a semi-private golf course located in Clarksburg, Massachusetts.
-The club hosts one of the oldest Invitational Singles Tournaments in New England.
+North Adams Country Club was a semi-private golf course located in Clarksburg, Massachusetts.
+The club hosted one of the oldest Invitational Singles Tournaments in New England.

 History

 North Adams Country Club was established in 1903 as the North Adams Businessman's Club, and a nine-hole golf course was originally built at Windsor Lake.
 The land that presently comprises the North Adams Country Club was purchased in numerous installments from 1903 to 1911.
 The present course was designed by Orrin E. Smith.
 The existing clubhouse was built in 1952.
+As of 2019, plans were in place to renovate the course and clubhouse, as well as add seasonal mini-homes on the premises.